-Jeep is about to reboot the rock-crawling Wrangler — here’s what we expect from it
+The next Jeep Wrangler's evolutionary design will hide radical changes

 When can I buy one?

 Production of the 2018 Jeep Wrangler is scheduled to start in November at the company’s Toledo, Ohio, assembly plant.
-Sales will begin shortly thereafter.
+The off-roader will be shown to the public for the first time shortly after at the Los Angeles Auto Show, and sales will begin before the end of the year.
 Interestingly, the current Wrangler will be built alongside its replacement for approximately six months.

 Buyers holding out for the pickup truck will need to be patient.
 It was originally scheduled to arrive a few short months after the standard model, but Manley told The Detroit News that its launch has been delayed until late-2019, meaning it will land in showrooms as a 2020 model.